ceford/cefjdemos-data-jdm-help-en/articles/modules-site/site-modules-wrapper.md

 ## Description

-The **Wrapper** module type allows you to display an external website in a module.
-The functionality is the same to that of the 'iFrame Wrapper' you can add as a menu item.
-If the page to which the wrapper is linked is too big, bars will be shown below and to the right of the wrapper, allowing you to "navigate" the page.
+The *Wrapper* module type allows you to display an external website in a module.
+The functionality is the same to that of the *iFrame Wrapper* you can add as a menu item.
+If the page to which the wrapper is linked is larger than the frame, vertical and horizontal scroll bars will be displayed.

 ### Common Elements